 And his methods have clearly worked well - as James has penned over 15 cookbooks during his career, all of which have gone down a storm with fans.

 Previously, James Martin revealed that his dyslexia even spurred him on in his determination to succeed in life.

-James confessed, "I think it’s because you’re proving yourself all the time.
+He confessed, "I think it’s because you’re proving yourself all the time.
 It’s not financial.
 It’s about proving to yourself that you can do it because when you were younger you were five to ten years behind everybody else at school.
 I’ve always had to fight for everything.

-“Now I’m of the belief that if I don’t do something, somebody is going to beat me to it so that keeps me going.
-I still feel like I’m fighting now.
+"I still feel like I’m fighting now.
 I will never think I have it all and sit back."